tytydraco/yessleep/out/I_just_found_out_my_parents_have_been_secretly_telling_people_to_compliment_me_and_it_kinda_hurts.md

 Bella ran to the stern and barked at her waving master, who went and sat on a rock and rolled up one final cigarette.

-To the East, that first slither of sunlight peaked out over the horizon.
+To the East, that first sliver of sunlight peaked out over the horizon.
 Now the tide had finally reached its lowest point.

 364 days a year, the Holy Isle was completely inaccessible, but now, Pilgrim’s Road had become an exposed trail teaming with bladder weed and seashells.
 The isle and my home island were now linked together, and this year’s tribute had not been paid.